Twisted Hochschild homology of quantum flag manifolds: 2-cycles from invariant projections: Generalized flag manifolds

 In the classical limit $q \to 1$ the class $[C(\mathsf{P})]$ can be identified with a differential $2$-form, thanks to the Hochschild-Kostant-Rosenberg theorem.
 In particular we can look at the case of projective spaces.
 Then it is possible to show that the class $[C(\mathsf{P})]$ corresponds, up to a scalar, with the Kähler form coming from the Fubini-Study metric.

 { \emph{Acknowledgements}.
-I would like to thank Adam Rennie for discussions on the case of quantum projective spaces, which eventually led to this project.
-Many thanks are also due to Robert Yuncken for his comments, which have considerably improved this paper.
-I also want to thank Stefan Kolb for answering a question regarding quantum Grassmannians.
-Finally I should thank IISER in Thiruvananthapuram, for granting me space to work on this project during the summer I spent there. }
+I want to thank Adam Rennie for discussions on quantum projective spaces, which eventually led to this project.
+Many thanks are also due to Robert Yuncken, whose comments have considerably improved this paper.
+I also want to thank Stefan Kolb for answering a question on quantum Grassmannians.
+I want to thank IISER in Trivandrum, India for granting me space to work on this project during the summer I spent there.
+The rest of this work was done at Université Clermont Auvergne in Clermont-Ferrand, France.
+Partially supported by the FWO grant G.0251.15N from Vrije Universiteit Brussel (VUB). }